mmolinarijr/attik-c/README.md

 # Atik license control

-* This project has the intention to build an app to track, control and manage software licenses.
+**This project has the intention to build an app to track, control and manage software licenses.

+### Tools and environment:

 * You're welcome to help.
 * Built in Python, using Atom as text editor, mysql asdata base